 Preparation works and presentations in Poland, Lithuania, Latvia - 5 000 euros, financed by the Town of Pärnu and the Museum of New Art.

-Necessary preworks like the detail plan, pre-projects for floating paltforms and presentations in Finland, Sweden, Denmark, Russia.
-Salary for the project manager.
-All together 34 000 euros, financed by the state committee for ESTONIA 100, Town of Pärnu and Museum of New Art.
+Necessary pre-works like the detail plan, sketches for floating platforms and presentations in abroad.
+Altogether 34 000 euros, financed by the State Committee EV 100, Town of Pärnu and Museum of New Art.